 TRAFFIC AND PARKING ON SCHOOL SYSTEM PROPERTY 6470

-This policy establishes the rules and regulations governing driving and parking motor vehicles and other modes of conveyance on school system property.
+This policy governs driving and parking motor vehicles and other modes of conveyance on school system property.
 Speed bumps for school driveways and parking areas may be installed where deemed necessary.

 In order to maximize the use of school system parking lots for school system purposes, parking lots shall only be used by school system personnel, students and visitors while on school system property or conducting school system business.
 Cars and other vehicles may park only in clearly marked, designated parking areas.
 Parking lots may not be used for storage, repair or any other improper purposes.
 Specific areas will be assigned for student parking.